YouTube gaming head who swiped Twitch stars like DrLupo is leaving for a crypto company

-YouTube's head of gaming, Ryan Wyatt, announced today that he's leaving YouTube and Google for blockchain venture Polygon Studios.
+YouTube's head of gaming, Ryan Wyatt, announced today that he's leaving YouTube and Google for blockchain company Polygon Studios.
 February will be Wyatt's last month at YouTube.

 "I will miss YouTube dearly, but it is time for me to pursue other endeavors in life and where my passions are taking me," Wyatt wrote in a farewell statement posted to Twitter.
 "I am fascinated by blockchain app development and am beyond thrilled to enter the web3 space."